Pyrolysis machine

 Carbon Impact: Over 1,600 tonnes of CO₂ sequestered annually, accelerating progress toward Shropshire Council’s 2030 Net Zero goals.

-Boosting Local Economy: New jobs created at Woodtek Engineering, with additional economic benefits for the community on the horizon.
+Boosting Local Economy: New jobs created with additional economic benefits for the community on the horizon.

 Smart Risk Management: A low-risk pathway for the Council to gain insights into emerging biochar and carbon credit markets.